Congo's Kabila re-elected, opposition claims victory

-An international observer said workers were analyzing results posted on the election commission website but said they had already spotted a number of irregularities, notably in Katanga, where Kabila had scored particularly well.
+An international observer said workers were analyzing results posted on the election commission website but that they had already spotted a number of irregularities, notably in Katanga, where Kabila scored particularly well.

 "These results aren't even naturally occurring, you simply don't get that many people all being healthy, motivated, getting to the polls and voting in such unison," said David Pottie, mission manager for the U.S.-based Carter Center.

-The website also showed that the results from nearly 2,000 polling stations in Kinshasa, potentially amounting to about 700,000 votes, have not been tallied.
+The website also showed that the results from nearly 2,000 polling stations in Kinshasa, potentially amounting to about 700,000 votes, had not been tallied.